pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **\--archive-rebuild**

-Replace outdated packages in the archive, */usr/sbotest/archive* by default.
-Please note that installed packages are ignored.
+Replace build- and version-mismatched packages in the archive, */usr/sbotest/archive* by default.
+Please note that installed and blacklisted packages are ignored.
+If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers will be removed from the archive.

+If a script to be rebuilt has an automatic reverse dependency rebuild request in */etc/sbotest/sbotest.hints*, its reverse dependencies are rebuilt and replaced as well.
+See [sbotools.hints(5)](sbotools.hints.5.md) for details about setting hints.

 **-f\|\--full-reverse**